MajedElwardy/SSV360/Seated_viewing_ACR_SSV360/README.md

 # Seated_viewing_ACR_SSV360

-All data files provided in these folders are in `.csv` format with additional information on the file structure given in each files.
+All data files provided in these folders are in `.csv` format with additional information on the file structure given in each file.

-## Participants_Information.csv

-This file contains demographic information about the participants, i.e., age, gender, occupation, and level of experience with immersive media.

 ## 1_Data_ACR_MOS

 * This folder provides the opinion scores and rating times of the scenes for each participant.